 It is imperative that you have an experienced defense lawyer involved early in your case, to help minimize whatever charges are brought against you.
 Once charges are filed by the State, it is extremely difficult to “unring that bell.”

 What are My Options?

 Once you have been charged, you have a few options.
 How to best proceed is to first speak to an experienced criminal defense attorney and discuss the specifics of your case.
 From there you can:

 - Plead Not-Guilty.
 The prosecutor will agree and drop the charge, or disagree and proceed to trial.

-- Challenge the admissibility of the evidence in a Motion to Suppress (the evidence).
+- Challenge the admissibility of the evidence (Did the police gather evidence legally?).
 If the evidence is thrown out, the charges are usually dropped.